 Appointment expires: 5/26/23

-Trish Riley is President of the non-profit Center for Health Policy Development and executive director of its National Academy for State Health Policy (NASHP) with offices in Portland, Maine and Washington, D.C..
-She built the organization as CEO from 1988 to 2003 with initial support from the Muskie School at the University of Southern Maine.
+Trish Riley is President Emerita of the non-profit National Academy for State Health Policy (NASHP) with offices in Portland, Maine and Washington, D.C.
+She built the organization as CEO from 1988 to 2003 with initial support from the Muskie School at the University of Southern Maine and returned as CEO in 2014 retiring in 2020, after completing a turnaround and restoring the organization’s budget and reserves.
 From 2003 to 2011, she served as director of the Governor’s Office of Health Policy and Finance, where she was the principal architect of Dirigo Health Reform and served as Maine’s liaison to the federal government and Congress, particularly during deliberations around national health reform.
 She chaired the Governor’s Steering Committee to develop a plan to implement the Affordable Care Act in Maine.
 She was the distinguished senior fellow in State Health Policy at George Washington University and taught at USM’s Muskie School of Public Service.

 Appointment effective: 6/10/19